 - Treatment Knowledge

-Your clinical supervisor is tasked with helping you become a fully rounded counselor.
-For example, if you're great at counseling face-to-face but have difficulty completing your casework documentation the supervisor will concentrate on building your documentation skills more than your counseling skills.
+Your clinical supervisor is tasked with helping you become a fully rounded counselor in West Virginia.
+For example, if you're great at substance abuse counseling face-to-face but have difficulty completing your casework documentation the supervisor will concentrate on building your documentation skills more than your counseling skills.

 A clinical supervisor is a combination of mentor, trainer, coach, consultant, evaluator, and administrator and will concentrate on helping you become the best West Virginia substance abuse counselor possible as you complete your training requirements.